csbernath/DataCommander/README.md

 ```
 ## How to use ORM in DDD
 ### Write model
  - Create the event sourced aggregate.
-The events will be replayed when saving agregate to the SQL database.
+The events will be replayed when saving aggregate to the SQL database.
  - Create the aggregate repository:
 	 - Save aggregate: replay events in SQL
 		 - Create insert/update/delete SQL statements with Data Commander